 - Best nightlife – The Roof

-- Best all-around accommodation – Cotton Court Hotel
+- Place to stay – Cotton Court Hotel

 1. Buddy Holly Center